 Human Development & Family Studies: Home

-A guide to resources in the BGSU Libraries and on the Internet that may help you research topics for Human Development and Family Studies
+A guide to BGSU library and internet resources for research in Human Development and Family Studies

 These library databases include relevant sources for HDFS and sociology-related research.

-Over 80 of the library's databases are on EBSCO, including our most heavily-used database, Academic Search Complete.
+Access to all of the EBSCO databases which the library subscribes to, including our most heavily-used database, Academic Search Complete.
 Browse a list of all EBSCO databases or use the link above to search them all at the same time.
 You can also connect to EBSCO then click on "Choose Databases" to link to specific EBSCO databases.

-A vast archive of social science data for research and instruction, containing more than 500,000 digital files of social science research data in political science, sociology, economics, criminal justice, and more.
+A vast archive of social science data for research and instruction, containing thousands of digital files of social science research data in political science, sociology, economics, criminal justice, and more.

 To search for articles in a specific discipline, select "Advanced Search", enter your search terms, and scroll down to "Journal Filter" to add disciplines and/or subjects.
 "Development Studies", "Sociology", and "Psychology" would be best for Human Development and Family Studies.